justin-hackin/svg-widgets-monorepo/packages/widgets/README.md

 - Intelligent defaults for all files names (encodes shape name and texture file name)

-### Bonus Widgets

-While this application was originally designed only for creating polyhedral nets, it has been extended to enable multiple design "widgets".
+This application was originally designed only for creating polyhedral nets, it has been extended to enable multiple design "widgets".

-#### Cylinder Lightbox
+### Cylinder Lightbox
 <p alt="cylinder lightbox" align="center">
   <img width="160px" src="/packages/widgets/src/widgets/CylinderLightbox/widget-preview.png" />
 </p>